Start Here

 Request Class Coverage or a Presentation

-Invite an advisor or staff member from SuccessWorks to give a custom presentation on career readiness to your class, group or organization.
-This is another great way to cover an unexpected absence from class, or to build career learning into your class plan.
+Invite a career expert from SuccessWorks to give a presentation on career readiness to your class, group or organization.
 Request a presentation.

 Invite an Alum from your Department to Class

 SuccessWorks can help you identify, prepare and plan for an alum (or multiple alumni!) to visit your classroom to share their career story, plus offer professional tips and inspiration for your students.
-We’re building a growing a network of alumni career mentors, so contact Michael Kruse, Alumni Relations Coordinator, to get started.
+We can also help identify alumni who may have work experience and knowledge relevant to your course content.
+We’re building a growing network of alumni career mentors, so contact Michael Kruse, Associate Director of College Partnerships, to get started.

 Connect Students to Employers & Internships